VitorInc/JDBC_Postgre/README.md

 ## # Review of OOP and SQL

-This project is trying to simulate the back end part of an delivery app, that accept request, and also regiter this requests and display important data about the order such as: Date, status, price, itens, localization.
+This project (Nélio Alves  https://www.youtube.com/watch?v=xC_yKw3MYX4&t=413s)  is trying to simulate the back end part of an delivery app, that accept request, and also regiter this requests and display important data about the order such as: Date, status, price, itens, localization.

 In this project it was used :
-- Chave primária, chave estrangeira
+- Primary key, Foreingner key
 - DDL (create table, alter table)
 - SQL
   - INSERT
   - SELECT
   - INNER JOIN
 - Classes e objetos
-- Encapsulamento, get/set
+- Encapsulation, get/set
-- Tipos enumerados
+- Enum
-- Composição de objetos
+- Object compoition
-- Coleções (list, map)
+- Collections (list, map)
-- Acessar dados em BD relacional e instanciar objetos correspondentes
+- Access data in relational DB and instantiate corresponding objects

 ## Create and instantiate of the database